blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 #### Druid, HP:12, AC:10, [8, 12, 12, 12, 16, 8], Walking Stick +1 1d6-1
 Spellcaster(+4, DC14).
 Pick 1 spell attack
 1. Flame hand: 15 foot cone of flame erupts from your hand.
-Creatures in range make a DEX save to halve incoming damage.
+Creatures in range make a DEX save to halve 3d6 damage.
 2. Lightning hand: Melee spell attack, 3d6 damage.
 3. Wind hand: 30ft cone, creatures must succeed a STR save or be pushed 15 feet, taking 1d6 damage if they collide with anything.
 4. Cloud of insects: Bugs descend on one target in range.
 Each turn, target may use an action to remove the insects, or take 1d4 damage.